The Residences at Thomas Circle

 Assisted Living A licensed, long-term care setting for seniors or individuals with disabilities who need help with daily activities — like bathing, dressing, and medication management — but not 24-hour skilled nursing.
 Offers housing, meals, and around-the-clock support while aiming to maximize resident independence.

-Independent Living in Washington (Northwest Washington)
+Independent Living In Washington (Northwest Washington)-No 15 -

 Guides for Better Senior Living